 Check your local recycling collections and which recycling bin you need.

-Alternatively, you can always find a way to repurpose the container, this could be using it for a number of different ways.
+Alternatively, you can always find a way to repurpose the container, this could be using it in a number of different ways.

 Check out one of our team members using 5-litre cleaning containers for potting his plants in!

-Why not also keep the empty containers and find your local refilling station to help reduce the amount of plastic used and also save money.
+Why not also keep the empty containers and find your local refilling station.
+By doing this, you help reduce the amount of plastic used and also save money.
 Most refill shops/centres will source all the cleaning products you need.
 We recommend The Cleaning Cabinet (based in the East Midlands, UK).

 How to dispose of commercial cleaning products

 We have now covered disposing of cleaning products but what about commercial cleaning and janitorial products?
-Commercial cleaning products have a lot more toxic chemicals compared to conventional cleaning products you might find on the shelf of your local shop.
-We want to guide on how to dispose of the products correctly and prevent throwing away toxic chemicals incorrectly.
+Commercial cleaning products have a lot more toxic chemicals compared to conventional cleaning products.
+We want to guide you on how to dispose of the products correctly and prevent throwing away toxic chemicals incorrectly.